Friday, April 5, 2024

 I found a mock, where almost every toolbar item is... meh.

 I can't remember when I used other paragraph alignment than left or justify.
-Centered text is for quotes, headlines or poems and that is possible with appropriate style.
+Centered text is in this case mostly just for quotes, headlines or poems, and that is possible with appropriate style.
 Right aligned text is a bad idea overall, at least for latin-based texts.

-Similar rules goes for left indentation, which should be available only for lists, to change item levels.
-There's no use for indented text on the web.
+Similar rules goes for left indentation, which should be available only for lists, to change item levels, or code fragments, so those buttons can be contextual.
+There's no other use for indented text on the web.

 I suspect many WYSIWYG HTML editors go with “more buttons looks better”, but the truth is, that more buttons only brings clutter.
 If users don't use it regularly, don't shove it into their faces, and if they do, they may already use a keyboard shortcut to do it.